 - Baking Powder – I always recommend using aluminum-free baking powder.
 Regular baking powder has a slightly bitter taste.

-- Almond flour – I highly suggest using almond flour and not almond meal.
-Almond meal is more coarse and will make your cookies way more grainy.
-There are several good brands on Amazon.
-To make these cookies nut-free, see the recipe FAQ below for directions.
+- Almond flour – I highly suggest using Anthony’s almond flour and not almond meal.
+Anthony’s brand mills their almond meal finely and tests to ensure their products are gluten-free.
+Almond meal is coarser and will make your cookies way more grainy.
+To make these cookies nut-free, see the Substitutions above for directions.

 - Eggs – Use size large.